-For any professional stage show, during the run, the director usually gone elsewhere, there’s always a stage manager backstage making sure that the original concept stays intact.
-But the stage manager has no say in what actors do when they think that they’re improving roles when the run keeps on going.
+For any professional stage show, during the run, with the director usually gone elsewhere, there’s always a stage manager backstage making sure that the original concept stays intact.
+But the stage manager has no say in what actors do when they think that they’re improving roles as the run keeps on going.
 The actors may think they’re making everything fresher.
 But the internal sense of the show can fall apart.
 Nicolo had no stage managers.

 Our directors never traveled with the three-person casts, so we were on our own.
 But, by the time I had become an on-the-road manager, I had gone with Nick to see a performance by the returning national company at a booking in Brooklyn of The Tinderbox.
 Hardly any of the script was left.
 The cast was doing its own thing.
 No one was fired.
 But everyone was warned.
-That’s how learned how we could ruin our own shows.
+That’s how we learned how we could ruin our own shows.

-Most scripts did not call for human sized actors, although I was one in The Emperor’s Nightingale and in Hiawatha.
+Most scripts did not call for human-sized actors, although I was one in The Emperor’s Nightingale and in Hiawatha.
 And women in our casts of Alice in Wonderland took the stage as the big, transformed version of Alice.

 Sometimes, on the road, we had three shows with us, a repertory cast of marionettes, several doubling in more than one show.
 There was often a witch.
 Nick loved playing her.
 He tended to be edgy, so, constrained from being too nasty with those of us sharing the bridge with him, skinny Nick would channel his feelings into those skinny creatures in black.
 After all, in many ways it was his company.
 He took that seriously and had a hard time with anyone’s mistakes, including his own.

-Our total repertory: the above plus Rumpelstiltskin, Sleeping Beauty, The Wizard of Oz (each with a witch) and of course, Jack and the Beanstalk.
+Our total repertory: the above, plus Rumpelstiltskin, Sleeping Beauty, The Wizard of Oz (each with a witch), and, of course, Jack and the Beanstalk.